Supercomputer Predicts UCL Winner After PSG Beat Bayern and Atlético Draw With Arsenal

-- Opta updated its UEFA Champions League projections after the semi-final first legs delivered high-scoring drama in Paris and a tense draw in Madrid
+- Opta updated its Champions League projections after the semi-final first legs delivered high-scoring drama in Paris and a tense draw in Madrid

 Opta's supercomputer has released its latest predictions for the UEFA Champions League, forecasting who will reach the final and lift the trophy following the conclusion of the semi-final first legs.